-Human Resources issue application packs comprising:

-- Application form; - Job description; - Other relevant information about the job/organisation/school profile etc; - Equal opportunities monitoring form (the statistics will be used to compile a profile of applicants).

-In the case of denominational schools, representatives of the church in whose interest the school is conducted, must have approved candidates regarding their religious belief and character.
-It is the responsibility of applicants to apply for this approval.
+- 3.1 Human Resources issue application packs comprising: - Application form; - Job description; - Other relevant information about the job/organisation/school profile etc; - Equal opportunities monitoring form (the statistics will be used to compile a profile of applicants). - 3.2 In the case of denominational schools, representatives of the church in whose interest the school is conducted, must have approved candidates regarding their religious belief and character.
+It is the responsibility of applicants to apply for this approval. - 3.3 In the case of re-advertisement, all previous applicants are required to reapply.